 Our success depends on the skills, experience and performance of key members of our management team.
-We are heavily dependent on the continued services of Lawrence Gadbaw, the Chairman of our Board of Directors, and Kevin Davidson, our President, Chief Executive Officer, and Chief Financial Officer.
-We have entered into employment or consulting agreements with all members of our senior management team and we plan to expand the relatively small number of executives in our Company.
+We rely on the continued services of Lawrence Gadbaw, the Chairman of our Board of Directors, and heavily depend on our management team; Joshua Kornberg, our President and Chief Executive Officer, and David Johnson our Chief Operating Officer and Bob Myers our Chief Financial Officer.
+We have entered into employment agreements with all members of our senior management team and we plan to expand the relatively small number of executives in our company.
+We have expanded our staff hiring a new Vice-President of Sales and an experienced medical device engineer.
+Both have entered into employment agreements with the company.
+Our Director of Product Management has also entered into a new employment agreement with the company.
 Were we to lose one or more of these key individuals, we would be forced to expend significant time and money in the pursuit of a replacement, which could result in both a delay in the implementation of our business plan and the diversion of our limited working capital.
-We can give you no assurance that we can find satisfactory replacements for these key individuals at all, or on terms that are not unduly expensive or burdensome to our Company.
-Although we intend to issue stock options or other equity-based compensation to attract and retain employees, such incentives may not be sufficient to attract and retain key personnel.
+We can give you no assurance that we can find satisfactory replacements for these key individuals at all, or on terms that are not unduly expensive or burdensome to our company.
+However, we have issued stock options and other equity-based compensation to attract and retain employees, and are confident that our team is committed to the products success.